 Our community facilities and spaces are well known and well used.
+We are an inclusive, accessible and equitable City for all.
 We protect, improve and promote public health and wellbeing within Vincent.

-Efficiently managed and maintained City assets in the public realm.
+Thriving Places Efficiently managed and maintained City assets in the public realm.

 Our built form is attractive and diverse, in line with our growing and changing community.
 Our planning framework supports quality design, sustainable urban built form and is responsive to our community and local context.